 - 1 pinch salt

 - If desired, blend 1/2 cup of the oatmeal into oat flour.
+Or, partially blend the full 1 ½ cups so that you have a mixture of course flour and some partial oat pieces.

 - Combine in a heat-proof bowl: oatmeal, oat flour, seeds, cinnamon, salt, and any additional ingredients.
 Mix to evenly distribute.